Steven-Maurice/esilv_api_project/arXiv/readme.txt

 /article/<number>: select an article in order to view its content in detail /ml and /ml/<number>: displays sentiment analysis on articles, either collectively or individually.

-- Running our flask app :
+- Running our flask app (make sure to clone the branch first) :
-Set the FLASK_APP environment variable.
+Create a virtual environment env : 'python -m venv env' Activate the virtual environment : 'env\Scripts\activate' on Windows and 'source env/bin/activate' on macOS and Linux Set the FLASK_APP environment variable : 'set FLASK_APP=apgl_project.py' on Windows and 'export FLASK_APP=apgl_project.py' on macOS and Linux
 Execute 'flask run'.
-Access the endpoints on the web with the provided url by adding the one you desire at the end.
-It's also possible to use 'curl' followed by that same url to access the desired endpoint (remember to use a different terminal then!).
+Access the endpoints on the web with the provided url.
+It's also possible to use 'curl' followed by that same url to access the specific endpoint (remember to use a different terminal then!).